Last Updated on March 3, 2020 by Jake

-- Safe application: The MX-4 Edition 2019 is metal-free and non-electrical conductive which eliminates any risks of causing short circuit, adding more protection to the CPU and VGA cards
+- SAFE APPLICATION: The MX-4 is metal-free and non-electrical conductive which eliminates any risks of causing short circuit, adding more protection to the CPU and VGA cards

-- High durability: in contrast to metal and silicon thermal compound, The MX-4 Edition 2019 doesn't compromise over time.
-Once applied, you do not need to apply it again as it will last At least for 8 years.
+- HIGH DURABILITY: In contrast to metal and silicon thermal compound, the MX-4 does not compromise over time.
+Once applied, you do not need to apply it again as it will last at least for 8 years

 “Old is gold” is what the Arctic Silver all about.
 With such age, you’d think it’s way past its glory, but it performs so well giving many of the current market competitors a run for their money.

 At 8.9W/mK thermal conductivity, it does an excellent job of dissipating heat matching some of today’s popular thermal pastes as it contains micronized silver particles for optimum stability.
 It pushes through a various range of temperatures, handling liquid nitrogen, compressed fluids like a champ, although you do have to run it for 200 hours of heat cycles first.

 In theory, it’s branded as electrically non-conductive which should check out, but the presence of highly conductive silver still presents the possibility of short-circuiting.
 The curing time is on the longer end of the spectrum as well.

 - Can work with liquid nitrogen and compressed fluid setups